lorenvtvss/Digital_Tools_for_Finance/README.md

 The "main" branch is used for the final resarch project mentioned below.
 Additionally, there is a branch "midterm" where the weekly homeworks are stored.
 The branch "feature-1" was created for the git collab exercises.

 **Research Topic:**<br />
-What is the effect of the U.S. GDP on different S&P500 sector indices' market capitalizations
+What is the effect of the U.S. Real GDP on different S&P500 sector indices' market capitalizations

 **Methods:**<br />
-We regress the S&P500 sector indices' market capitalizations on the U.S. GDP instrumenting for other macroeconomic factors.
+We regress the S&P500 sector indices' average market capitalizations on the U.S. Real GDP, instrumenting for other macroeconomic factors.
 The programming language used will be Python.

 **Data:**<br />
 Quarterly data is used for a time span of 14 years.
-Data is taken from Bloomberg.
+Data is taken from Bloomberg and FRED.

 ### Project Organization:
     .
     ├── README.md
-    ├── Dockerfile
-    ├── requirements.txt
     ├── data
     │   ├── interim
     │   ├── processed